Julian calendar: Motivation

-In practice, intercalations did not occur systematically according to any of these ideal systems, but were determined by the pontifices.
-So far as can be determined from the historical evidence, they were much less regular than these ideal schemes suggest.
-They usually occurred every second or third year, but were sometimes omitted for much longer, and occasionally occurred in two consecutive years.

-If managed correctly this system could have allowed the Roman year to stay roughly aligned to a tropical year.
+If managed correctly, this system could have allowed the Roman year to stay roughly aligned to a tropical year.
 However, since the pontifices were often politicians, and because a Roman magistrate's term of office corresponded with a calendar year, this power was prone to abuse: a pontifex could lengthen a year in which he or one of his political allies was in office, or refuse to lengthen one in which his opponents were in power.

-If too many intercalations were omitted, as happened after the Second Punic War and during the Civil Wars, the calendar would drift out of alignment with the tropical year.
-Moreover, because intercalations were often determined quite late, the average Roman citizen often did not know the date, particularly if he were some distance from the city.
-For these reasons, the last years of the pre-Julian calendar were later known as "years of confusion".
-The problems became particularly acute during the years of Julius Caesar's pontificate before the reform, 63–46 BC, when there were only five intercalary months (instead of eight), none of which were during the five Roman years before 46 BC.

 Caesar's reform was intended to solve this problem permanently, by creating a calendar that remained aligned to the sun without any human intervention.
 This proved useful very soon after the new calendar came into effect.
 Varro used it in 37 BC to fix calendar dates for the start of the four seasons, which would have been impossible only 8 years earlier.
 A century later, when Pliny dated the winter solstice to 25 December because the sun entered the 8th degree of Capricorn on that date, this stability had become an ordinary fact of life.